Baseball Alberta Insurance

 - 2 metres physical distance for outdoor activities

-- coaches or trainers may enter physical distancing space for brief interactions with participants (for example, to correct form or technique)
+- Coaches or trainers may enter physical distancing space for brief interactions with participants (for example, to correct form or technique)

 - Participants must be masked at all times, except during high intensity physical activity.
 Coaches and trainers must remain masked at all times.
+This applies to outdoor training sessions.

 - Access to change rooms must be limited, including accelerated arrival and departure, emergencies (for example, first aid) and washroom use.